underscoreio/essential-slick/src/pages/5-data_modelling.md

 - they modify the SQL generated for DDL statements;

-- `O.AutoEnc` removes the corresponding column
+- `O.AutoInc` removes the corresponding column
   from the SQL generated for `INSERT` statements, allowing the database to insert an auto-incrementing value.